-- Expulsion Disciplinary action whereby a student: - 1. is separated from school attendance for a period in excess of ten (10) days; - 2. is separated from school attendance for the balance of the then current semester or current year unless a student is permitted to complete required examinations in order to receive credit for courses taken in the current semester or current year; or - 3. is separated from school attendance because his legal settlement is not in the attendance area of the school corporation where the student is enrolled.
+- L. Alternative to Suspension Program-Principal/designee will have the discretion to recommend the alternative to Suspension Program in lieu of an out-of-school suspension.
+See building principal for program guidelines.
+(See C.O.P.E.) - M. Expulsion Disciplinary action whereby a student: - 1.
+Is separated from school attendance for a period in excess of ten (10) days; - 2.
+Is separated from school attendance for the balance of the then current semester or current year unless a student is permitted to complete required examinations in order to receive credit for courses taken in the current semester or current year; or

+3. Is separated from school attendance because his legal settlement is not in the attendance area of the school corporation where the student is enrolled.

 When a request for expulsion of a student is filed with the superintendent, the student may be suspended by the principal for no more than ten (10) days.
-However, the student may be suspended by the superintendent or designee until the date he makes his expulsion decision, if he determines that the student must be suspended immediately to prevent or substantially reduce the risk of:
+However, the student may be suspended by the superintendent or his designee until the date he makes his expulsion decision, if he determines that the student must be suspended immediately to prevent or substantially reduce the risk of:

-- interference with an education function or school purposes; or - a physical injury or illness to himself, other students, school employees, or visitors to the school.
+- 1. Interference with an educational function or school purposes; or - 2.
+A physical injury or illness to himself, other students, school employees, or visitors to the school.